HyeonwooNoh/DecoupledNet/README.md

 ## DecoupledNet: Decoupled Deep Neural Network for Semi-supervised Semantic Segmentation

-Created by Seunghoon Hong, Hyeonwoo Noh and Bohyung Han at POSTECH
+Created by Seunghoon Hong (http://cvlab.postech.ac.kr/~maga33/), Hyeonwoo Noh and Bohyung Han at POSTECH

 Acknowledgements: Thanks to Yangqing Jia and the BVLC team for creating Caffe.